Ecwid vs Shopify 2023: Which Is Best for Your Online Store?

 Multichannel selling is super important for capturing customers – people won’t always come to you, but if they can check out right there on your Facebook page, you’ll be raking in the sales.

-Ecwid gives you a decent coverage of major sales features – definitely enough for a small business, and to support growth.
+Ecwid gives you a decent coverage of major sales features – definitely enough to maintain a small business, and to support growth.

 Shopify, meanwhile, has everything you need to fulfill your store’s needs.
 It offers a much wider and more advanced selection of features; it still covers the basics, of course, but combines those with in-depth and powerful tools.